 We ask that you please be considerate to your fellow patients and our staff and adhere to the following protocols on the day of your appointment:

 2) Please use the hand sanitizer located outside the front door before entering the building.

 3) All family members without appointments are asked to remain outside on the porch or in your vehicle.
 Exceptions to this rule are young children and/or patients that require extra help getting into the office.

 If anyone in your household has had direct contact with anyone confirmed or suspected of having Covid-19 or has had any symptoms within 14 days of your appointment, please call to reschedule.

-We greatly appreciate your patience and understanding and we welcome your questions.
-As challenging as this time has been for us all, we are excited to problem solve and develop a new way of offering you the best and safest dental care possible.
+We greatly appreciate your patience and understanding, and we welcome your questions.
+As challenging as this time has been for us all, we are eager to work together to provide the best and safest dental care possible.